KBNLresearch/europeananp-ner/README.md

 ------------------------------------------------------

-This tool takes container documents ([MPEG21-DIDL](http://xml.coverpages.org/mpeg21-didl.html), [METS](http://www.loc.gov/standards/mets/)), parses out all references to [ALTO](http://www.loc.gov/standards/alto/) files and tries to find named entities in the pages (with most models: Location, Person, Organisation, Misc).
+This tool takes container documents ([MPEG21-DIDL](http://xml.coverpages.org/mpeg21-didl.html), [METS](http://www.loc.gov/standards/mets/)), parses all references to [ALTO](http://www.loc.gov/standards/alto/) files and tries to find named entities in the pages (with most models: Location, Person, Organisation, Misc).
 The aim is to keep the physical location on the page available through the whole process to be able to highlight the results in a viewer.
 Read more about it on the KBNLresearch [blog](http://researchkb.wordpress.com/2014/03/03/ner-newspapers/).